dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 ## Ring Theory

 - Show that if $x\in R$ a PID, then $x$ is irreducible $\iff \gens{x}\normal R$ is maximal.
+- Show that intersections, products, and sums of ideals are ideals.
+- Show that the union of two ideals need not be an ideal.
+- Show that every ring has a proper maximal ideal.
+- Show that every proper ideal is contained in a maximal ideal

 ## Field Theory